WordNetMorphosemantics/SuffixalDerivation/README.md

 We thank our student assistants Anna-Lena Feichter and Mariya Kavaldzhieva for a first round of manual annotation of the data.

 **1. MSD DATASET.**
-This dataset is distributed by the PWN project4 as a standoff file consisting of 17,739 derivationally related noun-verb pairs, which are labeled with a morphosemantic relation (such as Agent, Instrument, Event, etc.)
+This dataset is distributed by the PWN project as a standoff file consisting of 17,739 derivationally related noun-verb pairs, which are labeled with a morphosemantic relation (such as Agent, Instrument, Event, etc.)

+License: Wordnet 3.0 License (https://wordnet.princeton.edu/license-and-commercial-use) granting 'permission to use, copy, modify and distribute' for both commercial and non-commercial use.

 Source: https://wordnetcode.princeton.edu/standoff-files/morphosemantic-links.xls

 Reference: Fellbaum, C., Osherson, A., and Clark, P.E.
 (2007).
 Putting Semantics into WordNet's "Morphosemantic" Links.
 In: Proceedings of the Third Language and Technology Conference, Poznan, Poland.
 Reprinted in: Responding to Information Society Challenges: New Advances in Human Language Technologies, eds.
 Z. Vetulani and H. Uszkoreit.
 Springer Lecture